Review: The PlayStation Classic takes you back to the ’90s, for better and for worse

-Lifelong PlayStation fans have probably already decided if they’re interested in buying the PlayStation Classic — particularly since Sony has already released a list of the 20 games preloaded on the console.
+Lifelong PlayStation fans have probably decided already if they’re interested in buying the PlayStation Classic — particularly since Sony has already released a list of the 20 games preloaded on the console.

-But the company has also said it wants to attract players who are new to the platform — maybe you haven’t played most of the games, or any of them, but you like the idea of checking out classic titles like “Final Fantasy VII,” “Metal Gear Solid” and “Grand Theft Auto,” without actually having to track down 20-year-old hardware.
+But the company has also said it wants to attract players who are new to the platform — the kind who like the idea of finally checking out classic titles like “Final Fantasy VII,” “Metal Gear Solid” and “Grand Theft Auto” without actually having to track down 20-year-old hardware.

-That’s basically me — a PlayStation neophyte who’s spent the past couple weeks with a Classic, getting a crash course on the console’s best games.
+That’s me: a PlayStation neophyte who’s spent the past couple weeks with a Classic, getting a crash course on the console’s best games.
 I’ll admit that I couldn’t quite match the dedication of my colleague Devin Coldewey, who reviewed all 30 games on the Nintendo Classic.
 Instead, I’ve tried out 10 of the 20 preloaded games, and since I was usually playing with friends or family, I generally spent more time with the titles that supported two players.

-Let’s just get this out of the way: If you’re thinking about getting a Classic, particularly if you’ve played and enjoyed the games, you should go for it when it hits shelves on December 0.
+Let’s just get this out of the way: If you’re thinking about getting a Classic, particularly if you’ve played and enjoyed the games in the past, you should go for it when it hits shelves on December 3.
 After all, it’s hard to argue with the value of getting 20 games for a price of $99.99.

 If you’re wondering about the hardware, the console feels almost comically small (Sony says it’s 45 percent smaller than the original PlayStation), but all the games loaded up and played smoothly.